Mike Burgess (intelligence chief): Intelligence career

 Burgess joined ASD (then called the Defence Signals Directorate) in 1995, and worked there for 18 years, most notably as Deputy Director for Cyber and Information Security, before leaving to work in the private sector.
 Working in the private sector, Burgess served as the Chief Information Security Officer at Telstra, before finding work as a cyber-security consultant and advisor.
-He also served on the Federal Government’s Naval Shipbuilding Advisory Board.
+He also served on the federal government's naval shipbuilding advisory board.
 In December 2017, he returned to ASD as Director-General.
-In August 2019, prime minister Scott Morrison and Minister for Home Affairs Peter Dutton announced Burgess had been appointed to replace the retiring Duncan Lewis as the head of ASIO.
+In August 2019, prime minister Scott Morrison and minister for home affairs Peter Dutton announced Burgess had been appointed to replace the retiring Duncan Lewis as the head of ASIO.

-In February 2022 Burgess announced that ASIO had foiled a plot by foreign interference that involved an attempt by a foreign government to install political candidates in the lead-up to the coming national election in Australia.
+In February 2022, Burgess announced that ASIO had foiled a plot by foreign interference that involved an attempt by a foreign government to install political candidates in the lead-up to the coming national election in Australia.

+Journalist Michelle Grattan described him in 2025 as "better known than some junior ministers" and a "relentless public promoter of ASIO's role and successes".

+In November 2025, while warning about attempts allegedly made by the Chinese government to access the critical infrastructure of Australia through groups like Salt Typhoon and Volt Typhoon, Burgess vowed to continue speaking out despite Chinese officials complaining about him to the Australian government and business groups.

+Honours

+In the 2024 King's Birthday Honours, he was appointed a Member of the Order of Australia for "For significant service to public administration, particularly national security and intelligence".